Lee15946/AWSInAction/Developer/AWS Integration & Messagingg: SQS, SNS & Kinesis.md

         - Consumer poll data from Kinesis using GetRecords API call
         - Returns up to 10 MB (then throttle for 5 seconds) or up to 1000 records
     - Enhanced Fan-out Consumer - push
-        - Multiple consuming applications for the sam stream
+        - Multiple consuming applications for the same stream
         - 2MB/sec per consumer per shard
         - Latency ~70 ms
         - Higher costs ($$$)